hornc/abctag/README.md

 ## CLI version

-There is also a command line utility for testing
+There is also a command line utility for testing:

     ./abct-cli $(<examples/hello-world.abct) 2